 The plank exercise has become the gold standard for core workouts (abdominal muscle and muscles that surround the spine and the back).
 ACE (American Council on Exercise) conducted a study in which, of the 10 best abdominal exercises, the plank ranked number 10.
 You don't need any equipment, so it fits right into your budget.

-If you never performed a plank, start with holding the static plank position for 5 to 10 seconds and gradually build up to 45 seconds to a full minute.
+If you never performed a plank, start withholding the static plank position for 5 to 10 seconds and gradually build up to 45 seconds to a full minute.
 After you have conquered basic planks, move up to the next level or to a different plank for advanced exercisers.
-If your lower back aches while doing the plank, you are pushing yourself to hard; drop down to a lower level.
+If your lower back aches while doing the plank, you are pushing yourself too hard; drop down to a lower level.

 Find your plank level below:

 Beginner -- upright position 1: This is designed for those who have bad knees or can't get on the floor.
 Standing-up, make sure your elbows are aligned with your shoulders, and keep your body straight from head to heel.
 Concentrate and press your abdominals towards your spine; don't hold your breath.
 You should be able to hold this for a minute or longer.
 Once you conquer this level, move to intermediate upright position 2.

 *This is a great starting position for seniors.